theincompletedetective/nvim-grails/README.md

 # nvim-grails

 A Neovim plugin for working with Grails: A powerful, Groovy-based web application framework for the JVM, built on top of Spring Boot.
+This plugin is a work in progress, until an official release is made.

 ## Features